Message from the Director

 The Center for Drug Design combines the best of academic tradition along with an expectation of innovation and independence, and provides significant value for our academic and research community.

-CDD Research Highlighted in MNDaily
+Prof. Salomon's Research Highlighted in MNDaily

 Christine Salomon: Underground Research Drives Drug Research

 Adegboyega K. Oyelere, PhD

 School of Chemistry & Biochemistry

 Date: January 21, 2015